zypro/django-fontawesome-5/README.md

  - Updated for use with Font Awesome 5
  - Removed PyYAML, Select2, and jQuery as dependencies
  - Static files tag includes static dependencies for use outside admin
- - Moved icon logic to Icon class
+ - Moved rendering logic to renderers
- - Allowed for custom Icon classes